✨ Enhanced Interactive

 Correct Answer: B

-📚 Reference: Acid-Base Compensation
+📚 Reference: Compensation Rules & Winter's Formula

 6

 What is the most appropriate diagnosis for this patient's acid-base status?
+Calculate delta-delta to determine if there's a non-AG acidosis component.

 A) Pure diabetic ketoacidosis